 FERPA (Family Educational Rights and Privacy Act)

-The is a federal law that protects the privacy of student education records.
+A federal law that protects the privacy of student education records.
 Parents have a right of access to their children's education records.
 When a student turns 18 or enters college, the rights under FERPA transfer to the student.

 FIRST (Financial Integrity Rating System of Texas)